 In addition we can advocate for city-wide compost.
-As an example of city-wide compost pickup, Minneapolis has city wide composting and while in 2018 only 9% of waste was diverted from landfills by composting the goal for 2020 is 12% and 15% by 2030.
-Combined with recycling and resource recovery the goal is that 99% of waste will be diverted from landfills by 2030
+As an example of city-wide compost pickup, Minneapolis has city wide composting and while in 2018 only 9% of waste was diverted from landfills by composting, the goals for 2020 and 2030 are 12% and 15% respectively.
+When combined with recycling and resource recovery, the goal is that 99% of waste will be diverted from landfills by 2030

-In addition to diverting waste from landfills; switching to locally owned small scale food production we support diets that are more seasonal, culturally relevant, and create less food waste.
+In addition to diverting waste from landfills and switching to locally owned small scale food production, we support diets that are more seasonal, culturally relevant, and create less food waste.
 Local diets also have the added benefit on reducing carbon emissions from long haul transportation of food.

 Protecting carbon sinks from destruction and adding carbon storing plants to our landscape could cut carbon emission by 21% annually.
 Duluth’s Natural Resources Research Institute has been exploring ways to encourage landowners to manage their forests in a way that pulls carbon out of the atmosphere.
 The Fond du Lac Band of Lake Superior Chippewa are considering one of these carbon offset programs on 9000 acres of land near Cloquet.

-And, many local groups such as the St. Louis River Alliance and the Lake Superior National Estuarine Research Reserve and are dedicated to protecting the St. Louis River and Lake Superior.
+And, many local groups such as the 1854 Treaty Authority, the St. Louis River Alliance, and the Lake Superior National Estuarine Research Reserve are dedicated to protecting the St. Louis River and Lake Superior.
 These waters are at the heart of our local ecosystem.

 What can you do?